oceanprotocol-archive/OEPs/14/README.md

 ![high level interactions](images/arch-assets-interactions-nomkt.png)

-The following sections will describe the end to end implementation using a top to bottom approach, starting from the API interface to the Keeper implementation, using the Ocean DB and the Decentralized VM.
+The following sections will describe the end to end implementation using a top to bottom approach, starting from the API interface to the Keeper implementation, using the Ocean DB and the Keeper VM.

 In the following diagram you can see the nodes involved in this OEP: